 Your Occupation versus Any Occupation

 Long-term disability policies (including ERISA policies) typically provide disability benefits based on being unable to perform your own occupation (“own occ”) versus being unable to perform any occupation (“any occ”).
-Short-term disability (STD) benefits are paid when you are unable to perform your own occupation, and Long-term (LTD) benefitsare paid when you are unable to perform "any occupation".
+Short-term disability (STD) benefits are typically paid when you are unable to perform your "own occupation", and Long-term (LTD) benefits are paid when you are unable to perform "any occupation".
 Policies differ however on whether "own occupation" and "any occupation" standards need to be met for LTD, and so the policy language will control.